About English page

 About Japan Auto Recycling Partnership

-End-of-Life Vehicle Recycling Law requires automobile companies and importers to collect and recycle three designated items from ELV: fluorocarbons, airbags, and Automobile Shredder Residue (ASR).
+Automobile Recycling Law requires automobile companies and importers to collect and recycle three designated items from ELV: CFCs, airbags, and Automobile Shredder Residue (ASR).

-We were established in January 2004 in order to properly, reliably, and efficiently collect and recycle (or destroy in the case of fluorocarbons) fluorocarbons and airbags, which are among the three designated items, comissioned by automobile companies and importers.
+We were established in January 2004 in order to properly, reliably, and efficiently collect and recycle (or destroy in the case of CFCs) CFCs and airbags, which are among the three designated items, commissioned by automobile companies and importers.

-We collect and manage fluorocarbons and airbags centrally from about 4,000 recycling companies nationwide on behalf of all automobile companies and importers.
+We collect and manage CFCs and airbags centrally from about 4,000 recycling companies nationwide on behalf of all automobile companies and importers.

-We heve stremlined operations by securing economies of scale in terms of logistics and information systems, reducing the recycling fees borne by vehicle owners, and facilitated business operations by establishing a central contact point with Fluorocarbon recovery operators, fluorocarbons destruction operators, dismantling operators, and airbags recycling operators.
+We have streamlined operations by securing economies of scale in terms of logistics and information systems, reducing vehicle owners' recycling fees, and facilitated business operations by establishing a central contact point with CFC recovery operators, CFC destruction operators, dismantling operators, and airbag recycling operators.

 In addition, since fiscal year 2016, we have been entrusted by the Automobile Shredder Residue Recycling Promotion Team (ART) with back-office operations related to ASR.